warmist/scripts/docs/fix/ownership.rst

 =============

 .. dfhack-tool::
-    :summary: Fixes instances of units claiming the same item or an item they don't own
+    :summary: Fixes instances of units claiming the same item or an item they don't own.
     :tags: fort bugfix units

 Due to a bug a unit can believe they own an item when they actually do not.